 Building on the geosynthetic trials, individual element and group load tests are currently being conducted simultaneously with at least two test fields.
 The dead loads and 5 m x 5 m mobile foundations are being gradually stacked by BKL through loading, unloading, and reloading phases of the foundations, with a maximum of about 640 tons each.
 For all 13 test fields (including one test field for uplift injections to investigate remediation options for serviceability issues), a total of approximately 4,000 linear meters of vertical drains were previously installed by Menard.

-The first two test fields – shallow foundation (TUM Geotechnical Center) and milling-mixing method (Kemroc) – were loaded stepwise over a period of approximately 6 months each.
+The first two test fields – shallow foundation (TUM Geotechnical Center) and milling-mixing method (Kemroc) – were loaded stepwise over a period of approximately 6 months each in 2024.
 The subsequent unloading cycle is equivalent to the loading of the next test fields.
-The loading cycles for the subsequent test fields – Ductile Driven Pile system (Kurt Motz with Tiroler Rohre) and Atlas Pile system (Porr Group, specializing in deep foundation engineering) – are currently under full load, with each experiencing about 640 tons of dead load (average base pressure around 250 kPa).
+The loading cycles of the following test fields - Ductile Driven Pile system (Kurt Motz with Tiroler Rohre) and Atlas Pile system (Porr Group, specializing in deep foundation engineering) - have been also completed.
+The systems Dry mortar stabilization columns CSV (Laumer company) and Centrum - precast reinforced concrete pile ( Aarsleff-Spezialtiefbau company ) - were constructed by July 2025 and are currently in the third load stage with approximately 640 tons of dead load each (average bearing pressure approximately 250 kPa).

 Measurement Technology for Each Test Field – With the support of cooperation partners Glötzl and Solexperts:

-- Inclinometer for measuring horizontal deformations and seismic cross-hole tests
+- Inclinometers for measuring horizontal deformations and for seismic cross-hole tests

-- Earth pressure and pore water pressure gauges at multiple depth levels
+- Earth pressure and pore water pressure sensors at several depth steps

-- Hydraulic settlement sensors below and at foundation edges
+- Hose level sensors for settlement and inclination measurement, both below and at the foundation edges

 Site Investigation – Conducted and supported by cooperation partners Geo-Bohrtechnik and Mull & Partner:

-For over a year, various site investigation campaigns have been continuously carried out, with accompanying evaluations.
-The field tests (in-situ) include, among others:
+For more than two years, various geotechnical investigation campaigns have been continuously conducted and evaluated.
+The field tests (in-situ) include, among other things:

-- Cone penetration tests with pore water pressure measurement (CPTu)
+- Pressure soundings with measurement of pore water pressure (CPTu)

 - Cross-hole tests